stephanienjax/Learnvia/README.md

 # Limit Practice

 An interactive three-tab Streamlit module for evaluating square-root limits of the indeterminate form **0/0**.
-Built for the Learnvia *Content Technical Developer* exercise, with a student-first instructional structure modeled on the zyBooks lesson → participation → practice rhythm.
+Built for the Learnvia *Technical Generalist* exercise, with a student-first instructional structure modeled on the zyBooks lesson → participation → practice rhythm.

 Each generated problem has the form